 Her ambivalence is reflected when she lies down with him on a bed, obviously feels something but gets up.
 Yes, she agrees to do that after she has two glasses of champagne.
 But when he asks her to marry him and go public with their affection with each other, it’s over.
 The irony is magnificent.
 When they were secret, she let it happen and told no one and continued her drives with him until college.
 The public exposure of a public marriage is loathsome for her as she would have to confront what has transpired between them for seven years.

-As Vogel relates the process through Lil’Bit’s sometimes chaotic flashback/flashforward, unchronological remembrances, we understand the anatomy of Peck’s behavior and hers, when she divulges the precipitating abusive event on Lil’Bit’s first driving lesson in Peck’s car.
+As Vogel relates the process through Lil’Bit’s sometimes chaotic flashback/flashforward, unchronological remembrances, we understand the anatomy of Peck’s behavior and hers.
+The finality of this revelation occurs when she divulges the precipitating abusive event on Lil’Bit’s first driving lesson in Peck’s car.
 Driving becomes the sardonic, humorous metaphor by which Peck reels her in, linking her desires to his (part of the affectionate aspect of grooming).
 Her mother (the funny and wonderful Johanna Day), despite negative premonitions, allows her eleven-year-old to go with her uncle, though she “doesn’t like the way” he “looks” at her.

 The dialogue is brilliant.
 Li’l Bit chides her mother for thinking all men are “evil,” for losing her husband and having no father to look out for her, something Uncle Peck can do, she claims.
 Li’l Bit uses guilt to manipulate her mother to let her go with him.
 Her mother states, “I will feel terrible if something happens” but is soothed by Li’l Bit who says she can “handle Uncle Peck.”
 The mother, instead of being firm, says, “…if anything happens, I hold you responsible.”